PowerShellCrack/AzureSite2SiteVPNLab/README.md

 - Windows OS that will support Hyper-V (UEFI or TPM not needed)
 - Router with S2S IPSEC VPN capabilities __OR__ VyOS Router
   - This lab uses a virtual router called VyOS.
 The ISO can be found [**here**](https://s3.amazonaws.com/s3-us.VyOS.io/VyOS-1.1.8-amd64.iso).
 The script will auto download it
-- Partial knowledge with PowerShell
+- Home router is issuing IP (DHCP)
 - SSH utility with SCP and SSH-Keygen.
 These are installed with Git for Windows.
 You can get it [**here**](https://git-scm.com/downloads)
 - Azure PowerShell Modules installed (specifically  **Az.Accounts, Az.Resources ,Az.Network, Az.Storage, Az.Compute**)
+- Partial knowledge with PowerShell

 ## Scripts